 Assistive Devices for People with Hearing Loss

-Below are a few of the assistive devices designed to make life easier for individuals with a hearing loss.
-Many more devices are available depending on what you need as an individual.
+Many devices that are designed to make life easier for individuals with a hearing loss are on the market today.

 Alerting Devices/Systems